bford26/bford26.github.io/pages/design/audio-amp.md

 ### Power Supply

 Below is the power supply used for the circuit.
-Notice the voltage divider, which is used to provide room for the signal to swing from $V_{cc}/2$ instead of ground because we do not actually have a negitive voltage for negative rail.
+Notice the voltage divider, which is used to provide room for the signal to swing from $V_{cc}/2$ instead of ground because we do not actually have a negative voltage for negative rail.

 ![Power Supply](/assets/my_images/audio_amp/power_supply.png){: .align-center  width="60%" }